JNietzsche/wemod-pro-unlocker/README.md

 ### ⚠️ DISCLAIMER: Eventhough I don't think it is likely, WeMod could in theory ban you for this.
 I take no responsibilty for any damage caused by the usage of this program.

-### ℹ️ INFORMATION: With the latest update, WeMod semi-broke this patcher
-You still have stuff like themes or the in-game overlay but you won't be able to click-to-toggle your cheats anymore.
-I've already figured out how to bypass this change but I'm still figuring out how to build it into the patcher.

-#### The workaround is to start "wemod-pro-unlocker" and WeMod.exe with "-dev", open the game page, press F12, goto console and pasting ```document.querySelectorAll('.cheats-wrapper button.pro-upgrade').forEach(element => element.remove());```.

 <br/>

 ## ⬇️ Installation